 March 11, 2020

 - APT v2020.2 has been released.
-This is the version to be used for all JWST Cycle 1 proposal submissions.
 See Changes in APT 2020.2 release for information on the updates implemented in this version.

 - Information on the currently planned calibration activities for Cycle 1 has been made available.
 See Explore How the JWST Will Be Calibrated in Cycle 1 page for details.
 These may be useful in crafting your Cycle 1 proposals, in particular, if you are planning to submit a proposal for additional calibrations, or if your science depends on specific elements of the calibration plan.